Lily Jan

-Lily Yeh Jan (葉公杼 (Yè Gōngzhù, Yeh Kung-chu); born January 20, 1947) is a Chinese-American neuroscientist.
-She is the Jack and DeLoris Lange Professor of Physiology and Biophysics at the University of California, San Francisco, where she collaborates with her husband Yuh Nung Jan as co-PIs of the Jan Lab.
+Lily Yeh Jan (葉公杼 (Yè Gōngzhù, Yeh Kung-chu); born January 20, 1947) is a Taiwanese-American neuroscientist.
+She is the Jack and DeLoris Lange Professor of Physiology and Biophysics at the University of California, San Francisco, where she collaborates with her husband Yuh Nung Jan as co-principal investigators of the Jan Lab.

 Early life, education, and career

-Lily Yeh was born Yeh Kung-chu (Ye Gongzhu) in Fuzhou, China to two accountants, Yeh Hong-shu and Lee Chuan-hwa.
-In 1949, her family moved to Taiwan, where she grew up.
-She attended a prestigious public school, the Taipei First Girls' High School, which is where she was first drawn to science.
-Even as a high-school student she was particularly drawn to the field of physics and was inspired by the 1957 Nobel Prize in physics awarded to Tsung Dao Lee and Chen Ning Yang as well as the experimental physicist Chien Shiung Wu.
+Lily Yeh was born Yeh Kung-chu (Ye Gongzhu) in Fuzhou, China, to two accountants, Yeh Hong-shu and Lee Chuan-hwa.
+In 1949, her family moved to Taiwan.
+She attended a prestigious public school, the Taipei First Girls' High School.
+As a high-school student she was particularly drawn to the field of physics and was inspired by the 1957 Nobel Prize in physics awarded to Tsung Dao Lee and Chen Ning Yang as well as the experimental physicist Chien Shiung Wu.